khanhzoball/spotiwave/README.md

 # spotiwave

-Spotiwave is a web app that allows users to view there top tracks and artists recently, for the past year, or of all time.
+Spotiwave is a web app that allows users to view their top tracks and artists recently, for the past year, or of all time.
 Below is a preview of what the app looks like on an Iphone 12.

 ![Alt text](spotiwave_preview_1.png?raw=true "Title")